janosmiko/go-amqp-reconnect/README.md

-# streadway/amqp Conneciton/Channel auto reconnect wrap
+# rabbitmq/amqp-091 Connection/Channel auto reconnect wrapper
-streadway/amqp Connection/Channel does not reconnect if rabbitmq server restart/down.
+rabbitmq/amqp-091 Connection/Channel does not reconnect if rabbitmq server restart/down.

 To simply developers, here is auto reconnect wrap with detail comments.